What is Environmental Graphic Design? SEGD & EGD Explained

 Since our environment is constantly changing, it always presents us with new and fresh challenges in wayfinding.

 Environmental graphic design needs to keep up with the pace of those changes.

 Previously, it was good enough to hire a decent architect to plan and draw up a mega-structure.

 Today, only the synergetic work of a host of experts will ensure that a building is what we expect it to be.

 XPD is to become a driving force of future smart city design.

 Right now, it is all about placemaking and identity – people feeling connected to places and being able to identify where they are in an instant.

 In a couple of years, it is going to be about giving people a place of belonging but on a much grander scale.

 Make sure you are following the progress of XGD and incorporating its principles into your design.

-So if that is not your cup of tea, you will at least be able to appreciate multidisciplinary approach and collaboration that goes into developing modern day airports, hospitals, shopping malls and, increasingly, everything else around you.
+So if that is not your cup of tea, you will at least be able to appreciate the multidisciplinary approach and collaboration that goes into developing modern-day airports, hospitals, shopping malls and, increasingly, everything else around you.